MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/creating-a-security-check/index.md

 - Some SecurityChecks can be configured with a list of `property` elements.

 ## SecurityCheck Implementation
-The class file of the SecurityCheck is where the security check's implementation takes place.
+Create the security check's Java class.
 The implementation should extend one of the provided base classes, below.
 The parent class you choose will determine the balance between customization and simplicity.

 ### SecurityCheck
 `SecurityCheck` is a Java **interface**, defining the minimum required methods to represent the server-side state of a security check.
 Using this interface alone does not provide any implementation code and it is the sole responsibility of the implementor to handle each scenario.